sdj3261/Zolzak_PetBreedsClassification-1/index.md

   - Created reactive web service using flask.
   - Scroll reactive Dashboard
   - Supports both file explorer and drag-and-drop features to upload images to the server
+  - The 'nohup' command ensures that the service continues to operate even if the session at the terminal running the process on Linux is disconnected.

 ------